mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/release-notes/1.13.5/index.md

 - Updated to Mesos [1.8.2-dev](https://github.com/apache/mesos/blob/adc958f553c3728aab5529de56b0ddc30c0f9b68/CHANGELOG)

-- Metronome post-install configuration can be added to /var/lib/dcos/metronome/environment (DCOS_OSS-5509)

-- Mesos overlay networking: support dropping agents from the state.
-(DCOS_OSS-5536)
+- Updated to Marathon 1.8.227.

 # Issues fixed in DC/OS 1.13.5
 The issues that have been fixed in DC/OS 1.13.5 are grouped by feature, functional area, or component.

-- [enterprise][Marathon] Marathon bug fixed in which a service could get stuck if a failure occurred while Mesos tried to create a reservation (MARATHON-8693) [/enterprise]
+- [enterprise]Marathon: Fixed a bug in which a service could get stuck if a failure occurred while Mesos tried to create a reservation.
+(MARATHON-8693) [/enterprise]
+- [enterprise]Updated `dcos-backup` to support accessing Exhibitor through Admin Router.
+This is needed when [Exhibitor mutual TLS authentication](https://docs.d2iq.com/mesosphere/dcos/1.12/security/ent/tls-ssl/exhibitor/) is enabled.
+(DCOS-57704)[/enterprise]
+- Metronome: Post-install configuration can now be added to /var/lib/dcos/metronome/environment.
+(DCOS_OSS-5509)
+- Mesos overlay networking: Added an HTTP endpoint for dropping agents from the state.
+(DCOS_OSS-5536)

-- [Admin Router] Improved service routing robustness by omitting Marathon apps with wrongly specified DCOS_SERVICE_PORT_INDEX values.
+- Admin Router: Improved service routing robustness by omitting Marathon apps with wrongly specified `DCOS_SERVICE_PORT_INDEX` values.
 (DCOS_OSS-5491)

 ## Diagnostics

-- [enterprise]Limit number of lines of storage logs in diagnostic bundle (DCOS-58314).[/enterprise]
+- [enterprise]Reduce the amount of storage logs in the diagnostic bundle.
+(DCOS-58314)[/enterprise]
+- [enterprise]Strict volume name validation was not relaxed enough in DC/OS release 1.13.4; this has been resolved.
+(MARATHON-8697)[/enterprise]

-- Added new diagnostics bundle REST API with performance improvements.
+- Diagnostics bundle: Added a REST API with performance improvements.
 (DCOS_OSS-5098)

-- Fixes increasing diagnostics job duration when job is done (DCOS_OSS-5494)

-## Installation

-[enterprise]
-## Security
-[/enterprise]

-- [enterprise][Marathon] Strict volume name validation was not relaxed enough in 1.13.4; this has been resolved (MARATHON-8697)[/enterprise]
+- Diagnostics bundle: Fixed a bug in which the bundle creation job duration was shown as ever-increasing, even after the job finished.
+(DCOS_OSS-5494)